What is hydrocephalus, or water on the brain?

-- Premature birth - infants born prematurely have a higher risk of intraventricular hemorrhage (bleeding within the ventricles of the brain), which may result in hydrocephalus.
+- Premature birth: Infants born preterm have a higher risk of intraventricular hemorrhage, or bleeding within the ventricles of the brain, which may result in hydrocephalus.

-- Problems during pregnancy - an infection in the uterus during pregnancy increases the risk of hydrocephalus in the developing baby.
+- Problems during pregnancy: An infection in the uterus during pregnancy increases the risk of hydrocephalus in the developing fetus

 - lesion and tumors of the spinal cord or brain